GavinHuttley/gav_blog/posts/starting_research.rst

     Is there a clear end-point?
 How will you avoid the infinite loop of tweaking?

 What if your work does not "outperform" competitors?
 Is knowing this still valuable [#]_?
 There's a strong urge to try "just one more thing" in this situation.
 In a well designed and executed project, the futility of such tweaking should be apparent.
 But it requires strength of character to call it quits.
-You don't want to waste time polishing |:poop:|.
+You don't want to waste time polishing a |:poop:|.

 If it does "outperform" competitors, happy days!
 You still have to avoid excessive polishing.
 The relevant saying here is "great is the enemy of good", i.e. don't be a perfectionist.